dbohdan/memsparkline/README.md

 ### Manual installation

-1. Install the dependencies using the OS-specific instrutions below.
+1. Install the dependencies using the OS-specific instructions below.
-2. Download `memsparkline.py` and copy it to a directory in `PATH`.
+2. Download `memsparkline.py` and copy it to a directory in `PATH` as `memsparkline`.
 For example,

 ```sh
 git clone https://gitlab.com/dbohdan/memsparkline